nhou7/qmk_firmware_amj40/keyboards/amj40/readme.md

 ======================
 DIY/Assembled compact 40% keyboard.

-Ported from the original TMK firmware by N.Hou
+Ported by N.Hou from the original TMK firmware.

+*Supports both backlight LEDs as well as RGB underglow.

+*For reference, the AMJ40 uses pin D3 for underglow lighting.

 ## Quantum MK Firmware